Lam2026/Assignment/README.md

 ### Task 4 Result on Opensky Dataset: User Position and Velocity and Comparison of the User Position with the Ground Truth

 The calculated user's antenna position is determined to be (22°19' 42.3835",114°10'16.9629"), which is equivalent to (22.3284, 114.1714) in decimal format.
 Note that the calculated user's antenna position is the same as the ground truth coordinate of (22.3284, 114.1714) (correct to 4 decimal places).
-The calculated user's position is summarized in the following figure:
+The calculated user's antenna position is summarized in the following figure:

 ![image](https://github.com/user-attachments/assets/fc6a9a78-190a-4079-abb9-a497f61cbd2d)

-The user's velocity is summarized in the following figure:
+The user's antenna velocity is summarized in the following figure:

 ![Velocity](https://github.com/user-attachments/assets/c49b5566-bce7-4ae1-9070-276ce8858638)

 ### Task 4 Result on Urban Dataset: User Position and Velocity and Comparison of the User Position with the Ground Truth

-The calculated user's antenna position is determined to be (22°19' 10.4142",114°12'27.3914"), which is equivalent to (22.3196, 114.2076) in decimal format (correct to 4 decimal places), which deviates from the ground truth coordinate of (22.3199, 114.2091) (correct to 4 decimal places) by 157.9 meters.The calculated user's position is summarized in the following figure:
+The calculated user's antenna position is determined to be (22°19' 10.4142",114°12'27.3914"), which is equivalent to (22.3196, 114.2076) in decimal format (correct to 4 decimal places), which deviates from the ground truth coordinate of (22.3199, 114.2091) (correct to 4 decimal places) by 157.9 meters.The calculated user's antenna position is summarized in the following figure:

 ![image](https://github.com/user-attachments/assets/8de4c8bf-4371-44d4-a93b-69d9092e6b45)

-The user's velocity is summarized in the following figure:
+The user's antenna velocity is summarized in the following figure:

 ![Velocity](https://github.com/user-attachments/assets/3c2f84d0-6ed1-42dd-ab0a-68e872ba83b2)

 ### Discussion on the impact of multipath effects on the WLS solution

-The
+From the above discussion, the calculated user's antenna position is the same as the ground truth coordinate in the Opensky dataset, while a significant deviation between the calculated user's antenna position and the ground truth coordinate can be observed in the Urban dataset.
+In other words, the multi-path signals (due to the reflection of GPS signals from tall buildings) make the GPS signal travel longer than the line-of-sight signals.
+Hence, it degrades the accuracy in determining the position of the user's antenna.
+Furthermore, due to the multipath signals, the user may guess that the user's antenna position change frequently when multipath signals arrive at the antenna just after the line-of-sight signals arrive at the antenna, making the velocity of the user's antenna velocity is unrelistically high (reaching the speed in the order of 1000 m/s, much faster than the speed of sound) in Urban dataset.
+Meanwhile, the value of the velocity in the Opensky dataset tends to be realistic.

+Furthermore, the degraded accuracy due to multipath effects can be explained by the fact that E=L is always being tried to be achieved in the traditional scalar tracking loops.
+Hence, multi-path usually leads to a bias in prompt tracking point, resulting in the range measurement errors.
+Therefore, the significant deviation between the estimated user’s position (in WLS solution) and the actual position from the ground truth coordinate.

+## Task 5: Develop an Extended Kalman Filter (EKF) using pseudorange and Doppler measurements to estimate user position and velocity.